cdot/Hotpot/README.md

   }
 }
 ```
 Paste the copied fields from `client_secret` into the `secrets` object.
 The `primary` id will access your main calendar.
-The `node TestCalendars.js` command-line program can be used to list all the available calendars.
+The `node TestCalendars.js` command-line program in the `test` subdirectory can be used to list all the available calendars.

 `cd` to the `server` subdirectory and run the command-line program `node AuthoriseCalendar.js` and follow the instructions.
 Note that this requires an existing `hotpot.cfg`.